cinchy-co/Documentation/cql/the-basics-of-cql/README.md

 For an overview of the supported functions of CQL, [see the CQL functions master list.​](cql-functions-master-list.md)

 {% hint style="success" %}
-All queries on Cinchy are automatically protected by universal data access controls.
+All queries in Cinchy are automatically protected by universal data access controls.
 This means that if you run a CQL query, you only see the data that you have access to.
 {% endhint %}

 ### Basic rules <a href="#2.-basic-rules-of-cql" id="2.-basic-rules-of-cql"></a>